witheve/rfcs/proposed/syntax.md

 #### Set Semantics

 One other thing to know about Eve is that objects follow [set semantics](https://en.wikipedia.org/wiki/Set_(mathematics)).
 Sets are collections where every element of the collection is unique.
 This is in contrast to bag semantics, where elements can be duplicated.
-We’ll see the implications of this later, but it’s important to keep in mind.
+We'll see the implications of this later, but it's important to keep in mind.

 ### A Complete Program - Party Planning

 Through the rest of this document, we'll refer to the following complete Eve program.
 Don't worry about understanding it right now; we'll go over what all the parts mean, and then hopefully the program will become clear.
-Let’s dive right in:
+Let's dive right in:

     # Planning my birthday party